Wework

 To quantify the website's usability issues, we conducted a System Usability Scale (SUS) test with 10 representative users at a nearby WeWork workspace.

-55.25, which is rated as "Below Average".
-This score is well below the industry average of 68 and falls into the "Marginal" acceptability range, suggesting that users are likely to have a negative experience with the site.
+The website achieved a final SUS score of 55.25, which is rated as "Below Average".
+This score is well below the industry average of 68 and falls into the "Marginal" acceptability range.

 Booking Flow Analysis Deep Dive